 An H-1B visa is offered to someone who meets specific education and/or work experience criteria and has a job offer from a U.S. company.
 This visa does allow the holder to work, although he or she can only work in the specialized field and with the sponsoring institution.
 However, there is a limit on H-1B visas issued per year.
 The limit is 65,000, with an extra 20,000 allowed for individuals who hold master's degrees or higher or work at a non-profit research institution or university.

 If the visa holder wishes to change employers, he or she would have to file an application for a new work visa.

 Steps to File

 The first step is filling out and submitting form I-765 to the USCIS.
 The application should include any required documentation and payment of fees.
 The USCIS has 90 days to process the application.
 After the 90-day period, an applicant can file for an interim EAD card to work while the process is still ongoing.
 Upon approval, the EAD card holder can begin working at any job immediately.

 Before the EAD card expires, the holder would need to file for a renewal to continue working in the U.S.

 If you need help with an EAD card, you can post your legal need or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.